MattAndDev/hashy/readme.md

 <!--
-hashy looks for links with .hashy-item class and uses the data hash attribute for hash value
+hashy looks for elems with .hashy-item class and uses the data hash attribute for hash value
 -->
 <section class="hashy-item" data-hash="one">